lando/lando/docs/tutorials/lemp.md

 Working with LEMP
 =================

-Lando offers a [recipe](./../recipes/lemp.md) for spinning up apps that use the [LEMP](https://lemp.io/) stack, a popular [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) variant that replaces the `apache` webserver with `nginx`.
+Lando offers a [configurable recipe](./../recipes/lemp.md) for spinning up apps that use the [LEMP](https://lemp.io/) stack, a popular [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) variant that replaces the `apache` webserver with `nginx`.

+Note that you'll only want to use this recipe if you have a custom PHP application not supported by one of Lando's other recipes.
+Let's go over some basic usage.

 Getting Started
 ---------------

-Before you can use all the awesome Lando magic you need a codebase with a `.lando.yml` file in its root directory.
+Before you can use all the awesome LAMP Lando magic you need a codebase with a `.lando.yml` file in its root directory.
 There are a few ways you can do this...

 ### 1. Start with an existing codebase